 1. Shoreline Frontage.
 Marinas require a minimum of 200 feet of continuous shoreline frontage.

-2. Parking, Storage and Circulation Standards.
-The site plan shall indicate a plan for parking; storage of boats, dinghy, and other marina craft and marine equipment; and onsite circulation in conformance with the following standards.
+Parking, Storage and Circulation Standards.
+The site plan shall indicate a plan for parking; storage of boats, dinghy, and other marina craft and marine equipment; and onsite circulation in conformance with the following standards:

 a.
 Parking.
 Marinas shall comply with the off-street parking requirements of Section 507, Section 603 and this section.
 Parking areas shall be setback a minimum of 25 feet from all property lines and 75 feet from the Lake.
 Parking spaces intended for vehicles and boat trailers shall be adequately sized (approximately 10 feet by 40 feet).
 The Development Review Board may approve shared parking spaces for those spaces used primarily in the summer and those used for winter storage.

 b.
 Storage of Boats and Dinghies.
 Boat and dinghy storage areas shall be designated on the site plan.
 Boat and dinghy storage areas are exempt from the 75 feet setback from the Lake but must be located higher than the base flood elevation.